chi0tzp/svm-gsu/README.md

 #### 1. Linear SVM with Gaussian Sample Uncertainty (LSVM-GSU) [1]

+##### 1.1 Motivation

+In our method we consider that our training examples are multivariate Gaussian distributions with known means and covariance matrices, each example having a different covariance matrix expressing the uncertainty around its mean.
+This is illustrated in the figure below

 <p align="center">
   <img src="images/svmgsu_motivation.jpg" width="300" alt="SVM-GSU's motivation"/>
 </p>

-##### 1.1 Motivation

-An illustration is given in Fig.~\ref{fig:svm_gsu}, where the shaded regions are bounded by iso-density loci of the Gaussians, and the means of the Gaussians for examples of the positive and negative classes are located at $\times$ and $\circ$ respectively.
-A classical SVM formulation would consider only the means of the Gaussians as training examples and, by optimizing the soft margin using the hinge loss and a regularization term, would arrive at the separating hyperplane depicted by the dashed line.
-In our formulation, we optimize for the soft margin using the same regularization but the {\em expected} value of the hinge loss, where the expectation is taken under the given Gaussians.
-By doing so, we take into consideration the various uncertainties and arrive at a drastically different decision border, depicted by the solid line in Fig.~\ref{fig:svm_gsu}.
-It is worth noting that one would arrive at the same decision border with the classical SVM trained on a dataset containing samples drawn from the Gaussians in question, as the number of samples tend to infinity.
-In addition, our method degenerates to a classical SVM in the case that all of the Gaussians are isotropic with a variance that tends to zero.
+where the shaded regions are bounded by iso-density loci of the Gaussians, and the means of the Gaussians for examples of the positive and negative classes are located at "x" and "o" respectively.
+A classical linear SVM formulation (**LSVM**) would consider only the means of the Gaussians as training examples and, by optimizing the soft margin using the hinge loss and a regularization term, would arrive at the separating hyperplane depicted by the dashed line.
+In our formulation (**LSVM-GSU**), we optimize for the soft margin using the same regularization but the *expected* value of the hinge loss, where the expectation is taken under the given Gaussians.
+By doing so, we take into consideration the various uncertainties and arrive at a drastically different decision border, depicted by the solid line.